JonathanAlbarran/stark-dc-keyshot-macos/README.md

+# **Scripted Tool for AWS Rendering Kick-Start**
+## **Deadline Cloud for KeyShot on macOS**

+STARK-DC automates the integration of AWS Deadline Cloud with KeyShot on macOS, streamlining the setup to allow users to quickly begin leveraging cloud-based rendering capabilities.

+## Features

+- Streamlines installation and configuration of required components
+- Automates the setup process for AWS Deadline Cloud integration
+- Enables quick deployment of cloud-based rendering capabilities
-# AWS Deadline Cloud for KeyShot - macOS Setup Script
+- Optimized for KeyShot on macOS environments

-This repository contains a setup script to integrate AWS Deadline Cloud with KeyShot on macOS.
-The script ensures that all necessary packages are installed and the environment is configured correctly.

 ## Features

 - Automatically detects the installed KeyShot version.